zemian/quartz/docs/cookbook/BiWeeklyTrigger.md

 # How-To: Trigger That Executes Every 2 Weeks

 As with a trigger meant to fire every two days, CronTrigger won't work for this schedule.
-For more details, see <a href="BiDailyTrigger">Trigger That Fires Every 2 Days</a>.
+For more details, see <a href="BiDailyTrigger.md">Trigger That Fires Every 2 Days</a>.
 We'll need to use a SimpleTrigger or CalendarIntervalTrigger:

 ### Using SimpleTrigger